dekoza/mtgpl/M14_Rulebook.rst

         Most multicolored cards have a gold background.

     Multiplayer game
         A Magic game that starts with more than two players in it.
-See :ref:`Multiplayer Variants <sec-multiplayer-variants` [on page 20].
+        See :ref:`Multiplayer Variants` [on page 20].

     Name
-        See :ref:`Parts of a Card <sec-parts-of-card>` [on page 5].
+        See :ref:`Parts of a Card` [on page 5].

         When a card's name appears in its text box, the card is referring to itself, not to any other cards with the same name.